realitymod/Manual/en/set-up.md

 ## _Creating a PR Account_ {#creating-a-pr-account}

 Since DICE and EA removed support for BF2 in May 2014 we now use our own account-service for PR:BF2.
-All your old BF2 accounts (before PR:BF2 v1.2) are no longer retrievable.
+All your old BF2 accounts \(before PR:BF2 v1.2\) are no longer retrievable.
 Before using the PR Launcher you will need to create a PR Account in order to play online.
 This account is unique to you.
 Offline play does not require a PR Account.
 We use third-party services to connect and verify a PR Account with.
 Currently we only support Steam.
 You will need to have an existing Steam account or [create a new one](https://steamcommunity.com/) in order to link to your PR Account.
-When you launch Project Reality:BF2 for the first time you will shown the following window:
+When you launch Project Reality:BF2 for the first time you will be shown the following window:

 {% figure "../assets/creating_profile_1.png" %}
 Steam login prompt.